kqr/qweyboard/README.md

 On Debian, these are installed with

-    $ sudo gnat apt-get install libx11-6 libx11-dev libxtst-6 libxtst-dev libxi-6 libxi-dev
+    $ sudo apt-get install gnat libx11-6 libx11-dev libxtst-6 libxtst-dev libxi-6 libxi-dev

 Short tutorial
 --------------

 This is a short tutorial on how to use the Qweyboard.
-The Qweyboard is easy to learn, because it is a lot like a regular QWERTY keyboard, with three main
+The Qweyboard is easy to learn, because it is a lot like a regular QWERTY keyboard in that each key produces a letter in the final word.
+THere are three main differences to your regular QWERTY keyboard:
-exceptions:

-1. The most common letters are under your fingers already – no movement required!
+1. The most common letters are under your fingers already, which means less movement is required.
 By just learning the ten keys under your fingers, you can already type a lot of stuff.
+[Insert some number here if it turns out impressive]

-2. The keys are largely laid out symmetrically.
-This actually makes the Qweyboard easier to learn.
+2. The keys are almost completely symmetrically laid out.
+This makes the Qweyboard surprisingly easy to learn.
+Your muscle memory loves symmetry.

 3. It doesn't matter which order you press keys on the Qweyboard.
 As long as you press the same keys, the same word will appear on the screen regardless of which order you pressed the keys in.

 ### Layout

-Start the Qweyboard program, and refer to the following image, which illustrates a regular QWERTY keyboard with the Qweyboard layout on it.
+To start learning, refer to the following image, which illustrates a regular QWERTY keyboard with the Qweyboard layout on it.

 ![Qweyboard layout image](https://raw.githubusercontent.com/kqr/qweyboard/master/qweyboard_standard.png)